attila-lendvai/maru/README.md

 ## Status

-There are 3 stages now, introducing non-trivial changes, and the repo structure seems to slowly mature.
+There are 3 stages now, introducing non-trivial features.
+The repo structure seems to slowly mature.

 A short-term TODO:
 - capture the emitted `eval.s` files and check them into the repo; add makefile targets that use them, regenerate them, compare them (to "short circuit" the bootstrap process).
-- revive all the goodies in the repo in a structured way (PEG parser, x86 assembler, etc).
+- revive all the goodies in the `piumarta` branch, but in a structured way.
-- generate LLVM output.
+- generate LLVM output; support 64bit.

 ### History